 [User number] Represents the user number being deleted.(03-30).
-Note: User number 1 & 2 (master user codes) cannot be deleted, however they can be modified..
+Note: User number 1 & 2 (master user codes) cannot be deleted, however they can be modified.

-is the \ (asterisk) key from the keypad.
+is the # (pound) key on the keypad.

-7.13.
-KEYPAD EMERGENCY CONDITIONS
+6.13.
+KEYPAD AUXILIARY CONDITIONS

-The system has the ability to transmit four separate keypad emergency conditions as follows:
+The system has the ability to transmit four separate keypad auxiliary conditions as follows:

-CONDITION KEYSTROKES
+CONDITION KEYSTHOKES

 PANIC #

 FIRE 7 9

 AUX.
 1 3

+AMPLICIT ##OFF 00DF

 AMBUSH [USER CODE number 30] If an ambush code has been programmed

-For example, the 24 hr keypad panic can be initiated through simultaneous depression of the # and \ keys.
-The panic condition can be silent (no bell output) or audible based on the programming option.
-NOTE: The default value for panic is audible.
+For example, the 24 hr keypad panic simultaneously depressing the # and keys.
+The panic is silent (no bell output) or audible based on the option.
+NOTE: PANIC default= audible.